SilasReinagel/silasreinagel.github.io/_posts/2017-07-18-put-the-logic-with-the-data.md

 featured-img: /images/logic-flow.jpg
 ---

-The understandability of code is directly related to the distance between the data and the code that makes decision based on that data.
-The fewer places you have to look to see that actual behavior of the system, the easier it is to comprehend.
+The understandability of code is directly related to the distance between the data and the code that makes decisions based on that data.
+The fewer places you have to look to see the actual behavior of the system, the easier it is to comprehend.

 <img src="/images/logic-flow.jpg" alt="Logic Flow Diagram"  />